SmartHarmony/JPEG-AI-OPT/README.md

 ```
 >*Note:* In the given command, the `decoder_uv` model is used as a representative example.
 For testing with a different `ONNX` model, replace `decoder_uv` with the name of your target model and update the corresponding configuration `.yml` file accordingly.
 Refer to the contents of the `Verification_Models` directory for examples of model configurations.

 Here is a more detailed example:
+> Enter the command:
 > ```
 > python3.7 /home/phoenix/Documents/GitHub/demo/JPEG-AI-OPT/JAIOPT/lothar/controller.py run --config=/home/phoenix/Documents/GitHub/demo/JPEG-AI-OPT/Verification_Models/decoder/decoder_uv.yml --model_path=/home/phoenix/Documents/GitHub/demo/JPEG-AI-OPT/Verification_Models/decoder/decoder_uv.onnx
 > ```